 The Graduate Student Career Development Team offers an array of in-person and virtual events.
-Join for this week’s offerings:
+Join them for this week’s offerings:

-Grad Success Series: Branding/Impression Management – Thursday, February 11, 2016, 1:00pm – 2:30pm, Kimmel Center Suite 210
+Graduate Student Success Series: Leadership in the Workplace – Thursday, April 14, 1:00pm – 2:30pm, Kimmel Center, Suite 210

 For more detailed information please visit the Wasserman Center for Career Development Center.